-To ensure locations are available to provide public and institutional services to area residents.
+To ensure locations are available to provide public and institutional services to area residents

-A. To accommodate public and institutional uses which serve the local population
+- A. To accommodate public and institutional uses which serve the local population. - B. To provide for essential public and private utility services.

-- 5.4.1 Public and institutional uses commonly considered compatible with and complementary to residential uses may be allowed within the Residential areas shown on the Map 2 Future Land Use Concept. - 5.4.2 Public and institutional uses commonly considered compatible with commercial and industrial uses may be allowed within the Commercial and Industrial areas shown on the Map 2 Future Land Use Concept. - 5.4.3 Essential public uses and private utility services shall be allowed throughout the Plan Area to provide the desired level of service to the Plan Area.
-The preparation of an Area Structure Plan or Concept Plan is not required for essential public uses and private utility services.
+- 5.4.1 Public and institutional uses commonly considered compatible with and complementary to residential uses may be allowed within the Urban Residential and Country Residential Areas shown on the Map 2 Future Land Use Concept. - 5.4.2 Public and institutional uses commonly considered compatible with commercial and industrial uses may be allowed within the Commercial and Industrial Areas shown on the Map 2 Future Land Use Concept. - 5.4.3 Essential public uses and private utility services may be allowed throughout the Plan Area based on the optimal location(s) to provide the desired level of service to the Plan Area.
+Preparation and adoption of an area structure plan or concept plan is not required for essential public uses and private utility services.